AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Areas for evaluation

 #### Stimulus and task definition
-We ensure that Bonsai can cover our desired range of use cases with a simple/limited set of test cases:
+We aimed to ensure that Bonsai can cover our desired range of use cases with a simple/limited set of test cases:
   - Passively viewing visual stimuli
     - Static and drifting gratings
     - Natural images and movies